axelyamel/tcg-autotuning/README.md

 Tensor-Contraction Generator and Autotuning
 ===========================================

 The Tensor-Contraction generator is a Python program which generate C code based on a TC input.
 The TCG input is based on the Tensor-Contration Engine and Build To Order BLAS.
+It also generates a CUDA-CHiLL script, which can be use with the C code to transform it into CUDA code through CUDA-CHiLL.

 Developer:

 	Axel Y. Rivera
 	University of Utah
 	axel.rivera at utah.edu

 Updates:

+	v0.3:  Very naive CUDA-CHiLL scripts generation added: just check the loop access and decides what goes for threads, blocks, register and permute.

 	v0.25: Support for higher abstraction.
 	       User can now define a Tensor by the order without specify the dimensions' sizes.